trustedci/swe-guide-site/pages/level2.md

 .. type: text
 -->

-This next level of secure software engineering starts with individual pieces of software that will be developed by a team and/or distributed for use by more than the developer(s).
+This level of secure software engineering is intended for with software that will be developed by a team and/or distributed for use by more than the developer(s).
 This software:

 - May have any number of developers, including developers who aren't local to one another
 - May be distributed to people outside the development team for their use